Spice use in antiquity: Ritual use

 The ritual use of spices was common in the classical era, in many instances spices were used in oils by soaking them or creating fragrances by burning them.
 However many of the spices that became common place in the late classical period were spices that were originally from countries outside of Roman territory and acquired through trade.

-The Jews in Jerusalem had access to spices that originated from India and came by way of the Spice Trade, whether it was due to their position on the Spice Trade route or through access given to them by their connection with the Roman Empire.
-It was said that Jesus was anointed in an oil of exotic spice from Indian origins called Spikenard, which was proof that the Roman Empire's Spice Trade established exotic spices as necessary for certain Mediterranean culture's religious practices.
+The Jews in Jerusalem had access to spices that originated from India and came by way of the spice trade, whether it was due to their position on the spice trade route or through access given to them by their connection with the Roman Empire.
+It was said that Jesus was anointed in an oil of exotic spice from Indian origins called spikenard, which was proof that the Roman Empire's spice trade established exotic spices as necessary for certain Mediterranean cultures' religious practices.